• Agents

 Three findings.
 Three things the AI didn't handle.
 Three things you can fix in an hour.

-2. Analysis.
-For every endpoint and resource it discovers, Flowpatrol asks the questions that matter.
-Can I access this without logging in?
-Can I access someone else's data by changing the ID?
+2. Analyze.
+For each endpoint it finds, it asks the questions that matter.
+What happens without a session?
+What happens with a stranger's ID?
 Are there secrets in the client-side code?
-Is the database enforcing access controls?
+Is the database actually enforcing access controls, or just vibes?

-3. Testing.
-It doesn't just flag theoretical risks.
-It makes the requests.
-It changes the parameters.
-It checks what actually comes back.
+3. Test.
+It doesn't flag theoretical risks.
+It makes the requests, changes the parameters, and looks at what comes back.
 If it says "broken access control," it has the HTTP response to prove it.

-The whole thing runs in about five minutes.
 You don't configure anything.
 You don't write rules.
-You paste a URL and get answers.
+You paste a URL and get a real answer.

 Why this matters right now

-That's the gap.
-Lovable tells you to "ship your ideas in days."
+Lovable says "ship your ideas in days."
 Bolt says "go from insight to prototype in hours."
-Both are right — and both leave the security step to you.
+Both are right — and both quietly leave the last step to you.

 Flowpatrol is that step.